Handbook of Operating Procedures 9-2020

 This policy applies to all individuals appointed as teaching assistants at UT Austin.

 Teaching assistants are graduate students who help faculty with the conduct and delivery of courses.
 Services provided by teaching assistants include, but are not limited to, grading, monitoring, leading lab and/or discussion sessions, offering office hour assistance to students, and performing clerical tasks associated with course instruction.
-Teaching assistants are supervised by the course instructor of record and are subject to established departmental policies on student academic employment.
+Teaching assistants are supervised by the course instructor of record and are subject to academic employment policies of the hiring unit.

 1. Qualifications